slimgroup/TimeProbeSeismic.jl/papers/segabstract/louboutinp.md

 ## Example

 We illustrate our method on the 2D overthrust model and compare our inversion results to conventional FWI and on-the-fly DFT.
 The model is 20km by 5km isotropic acoustic.
 The dataset consists of 97 sources at 50m depth and 127 ocean bottom nodes (500m depth) 50m apart.
 The source function is an 8Hz Ricker wavelet.
-We show the true model and the initial background model on Figure #2d-setuo\.
+We show the true model and the initial background model on Figure #2d-setup\.

 #### Figure: {#2d-setup}
 ![](./figures/init.png){width=100%}
 : True (top) and initial (bottom) velocity models for inversion.

-In all the experiments presented here, we ran 20 iteration of spectral projected gradient (gradient descent with box constraints) [@mlr-v5-schmidt09a] with 20 randomly selected shots per iteration [@Aravkin11TRridr].
+In all the experiments presented here, we ran 20 iteration of spectral projected gradient (gradient descent with box constraints) [@schmidt09a] with 20 randomly selected shots per iteration [@Aravkin11TRridr].
+We show the standard FWI inversion result for reference in both cases.
+We can clearly see on Figures #2d-fwi-probed that our probed gradient allows the inversion to carry towards a good result.
+As expected, for very few probing vectors, we do not converge since our approximation is too far from the true gradient, however, we start to obtain a result comparable to the true model with as few as 8 probing vectors and such result could ven be improved with some constraints or regularization.
+On the other hand, we can see on figure #2d-fwi-dft that for an equivalent memory cost, on-the-fly DFT fails to converge to an acceptable result for any number of frequencies, most likely due to the coherent artifact steming from the DFT.
+These results should however be improved by either a better choice of selected frequencies or by adding extra constraints and regularizations as well.

 #### Figure: {#2d-fwi-dft}
 ![](./figures/DFT_fwi.png){width=100%}
-: FWI on the 2D overthrust model with varying number of probing vectors.
+: On-the-fly DFT FWI on the 2D overthrust model with varying number of frequencies.

 #### Figure: {#2d-fwi-probed}
 ![](./figures/probed_fwi.png){width=100%}
-: FWI on the 2D overthrust model with varying number of probing vectors.
+: Probed FWI on the 2D overthrust model with varying number of probing vectors.

+We finally compare the three traces vertical highlighted in black on Figure #2d-setup to detail the accuracy of the inverted velocity on Figure #2d-fwi-tr\.
+These traces show that our probed inversion result is extremely close to standard FWI and that we obtain a result close to the true model.

-#### Figure: {#2d-fwi-conv}
+#### Figure: {#2d-fwi-tr}
 ![](./figures/vertical_trace_200_select.png){width=33%}
 ![](./figures/vertical_trace_480_select.png){width=33%}
 ![](./figures/vertical_trace_680_select.png){width=33%}